temirov/ctx/PRD.md

 - **Source of Exclusions:**
     - No built‑in exclusion patterns exist in the code.
-    - All exclusion rules are solely retrieved from a configuration file named `.contentignore` located in the current working directory.
+    - All exclusion rules are solely retrieved from a configuration file named `.ignore` located in the current working directory.
-- **`.contentignore` File Format:**
+- **`.ignore` File Format:**
     - Uses full Git‑ignore semantic with one glob pattern per line.
     - Only non-empty lines and lines not beginning with `#` are considered.